oren-hollander/forter-chat/README.md

 ### Grouped view

-In this view questions and answers are grouped by the question and sorted by latest sequence number of the group
+In this view questions and answers are grouped by question and sorted by the latest sequence number in the group